 Stevens High School continued to serve Quincy’s black students until 1955, when the school board replaced it and moved the students and faculty into the new Carter-Parramore High School building.
 In 1970, during a push to integrate segregated schools, the school board shut Carter-Parramore as a secondary school and repurposed it as a middle school.

 The original Stevens High School plant most recently housed an African Artifact and Cultural Museum.
 It was operated by Quincy native and civil rights activist, Priscilla Stephens Kruize.
 WCTV’s Lanetra Bennett reported that over one million dollars worth of historic material was lost in the blaze.
-Recently, the Florida Division of Historical Resources had recommended that the historic building receive grant funding for restorations during the upcoming year.
+Recently, the Florida Division of Historical Resources had recommended that the historic building receive grant funding for restorations in 2017-2018.